Phoenix, Arizona in the 1920s

 History buffs know what happened in 1929, the worst economic crash in the history of the United States, leading to the Great Depression of the 1930s.
 And Phoenix "froze in time" during that era, and wouldn't recover until after World War II, in 1945.
 Then Phoenix woke up and reinvented itself all over again, and continues to do so.

-Pictured above, the Roosevelt Hotel, later renamed the Westward Ho.
+Pictured above, the Roosevelt Hotel, actually named the Westward Ho when it was built.
 Built in the 1920s, and for many years afterward the tallest building in Phoenix, Central and Fillmore.

 Posted by Brad Hall